Hyperk\"ahler structures on leaves of hyper-Lie Poisson manifolds: Sectional curvature of leaves,

 In this section, we further study the hyperkähler metric on leaves $N_{q,r}$ of the hyper-Lie Poisson structure on $\su(2)^3_{\star}.$ According to Theorem \ref{thm:Nqr}, those special leaves represent all the hypersymplectic leaves up to (anti-)isomorphism.
 Note that one cannot distinguish leaves by looking at their smooth structure, since they are all diffeomorphic, due to Proposition \ref{prop: Nqr-connected}.
 However, as we will see, leaves admit different behavior on sectional curvatures.

 Recall that the sectional curvature on a Riemannian manifold $(M,g)$, in the direction of $u_1,u_2 \in T_pM$ is given by

-which depend only on the two dimensional subspace $\operatorname{Span}\{v,w\} \subset T_pM.$ Here, $R$ stands for the curvature tensor of the Levi-Civita connection of $g.$ For our purpose, we regard $\kappa$ as a function on the second Grassmannian bundle of the tangent bundle $Gr_2(TM).$ Here is the main theorem in this section.
+which depend only on the two-dimensional subspace $\operatorname{Span}\{v,w\} \subset T_pM.$ Here, $R$ stands for the curvature tensor of the Levi-Civita connection of $g.$ For our purpose, we regard $\kappa$ as a function on the second Grassmannian bundle of the tangent bundle $Gr_2(TM).$ Here is the main theorem in this section.

 \begin{thm} For any $q,r \geq 0,$ let $g_{q,r}$ be the induced metric on $N_{q,r}$, and let $\kappa_{q,r}: Gr_2(TN_{q,r})\rightarrow \mathbb{R}$ be the sectional curvature of the Levi-Civita connection of $g_{q,r}.$ \begin{itemize} \item On $N_{0,0}$, the sectional curvature $\kappa_{0,0}$ vanishes identically. \item On $N_{q,0}$ with $q>0$, $\kappa_{q,0}$ is a nonconstant function bounded by $\frac{12}{\sqrt{q}}$. \item On $N_{q,r}$ with $r>0$, $\kappa_{q,r}$ is an unbounded function. \end{itemize} \end{thm} Based on the different behaviors of the sectional curvatures on leaves, we define \textbf{the type of a leaf}.
 We say $N_{0,0}$ is of type $0$, any $N_{q,0}$ with $q>0$ is of type 1, and any $N_{q,r}$ with $r>0$ is of type 2.
 In this way, we divide all $N_{q,r}$ into 3 subfamilies.
 Since any 2 leaves with different types cannot be isometric, by Theorem \ref{thm:firstmainresult}, we get that \begin{cor} Any two leaves with different types cannot be isomorphic as hyperkähler manifolds. \end{cor} \begin{remark} The type of any leaf $N_{q,r}$ has another intepretation.
 Pick any element $\mu_{q,r} \in \overline{N}_{q,r}\setminus N_{q,r}$, and write $\mu_{q,r} = (\mu_1,\mu_2,\mu_3).$ One can show that the number $\rm dim(Span\{\mu_1,\mu_2,\mu_3\})$ depend only on $q,r$, and coincides with the type of $N_{q,r}.$ \end{remark} The rest of this section is devoted to the proof of Theorem \ref{thm:firstmainresult}.